-The vast majority of these materials use the dollar as a pricing mechanism for global trade because the U.S. is the strongest and most stable economy in the world.
-When the dollar strengthens, it means that commodities become more expensive in other, nondollar currencies.
-This tends to have a negative influence on demand.
-Conversely, when the dollar weakens, commodity prices in other currencies move lower, which increases demand.
+The vast majority of these materials use the dollar as a pricing mechanism for global trade because of the United States' strong, stable economy.
+When the dollar strengthens, commodities become more expensive in other, nondollar currencies.
+This effect tends to have a negative influence on demand, and as you would expect, when the dollar weakens, commodities prices in other currencies drop lower, which increases demand.

 The Effect on Commodities

 Each commodity has idiosyncratic characteristics, but the value of the dollar has historically had a direct influence on the prices of all commodities.
 When the dollar began to strengthen in May 2014, the U.S. dollar index traded to 78.93 on the active month futures contract.
 In early March 2016, that dollar index was trading around the 97 level; the dollar had appreciated by around 23% in less than two years.

-Many commodity prices moved lower over this period—a perfect example of the inverse relationship between the value of the dollar and commodity prices.
-Historical relationships can serve as a guide because history tends to repeat itself, but there are times when major divergences occur so it's possible that commodities prices and the dollar can occasionally move in the same direction.
+Many commodities prices moved lower over that period—a perfect example of the inverse relationship between the value of the dollar and commodities prices.
+Historical relationships can serve as a guide, because history tends to repeat itself, but there are times when major divergences occur, so it's possible that commodities prices and the dollar can occasionally move in the same direction.

 Is Change in the Air?

 Citi Research reported in 2017 that the correlation between the dollar and commodities prices became less significant after the dollar index was trading at about 97 just a year before.
-Specifically, commodities were strong in the latter half of 2016 even as the U.S. dollar gained against other currencies.
+Specifically, commodities were strong in the latter half of 2016, even as the U.S. dollar gained against other currencies.
 It was the most significant variation in the correlation a decade.
 Citi had indicated that it thought this state of affairs might last for a while.
 In June of 2019, the U.S. dollar index was at about 97 again, after fluctuating lower during 2018, while many commodities were down for the year.

 Monitoring the Dollar